Butterfield, Minnesota

 Butterfield is a city in Watonwan County, Minnesota, United States.
 The population was 601 at the 2020 census.

 History

 Butterfield was platted in 1872.
-Butterfield developed as a railroad town and was incorporated on April 5, 1885.
-The community was named for William Butterfield, the original owner of the town site.
+It developed as a railroad town and was incorporated on April 5, 1885.
+The community was named for William Butterfield, the town site's original owner.

 Geography

-According to the United States Census Bureau, the city has a total area of 0.45 sqmi, all land.
+According to the United States Census Bureau, the city has an area of 0.45 sqmi, all land.